pug4N6/blob_exporter/README.md

 # blob_exporter
-SQLite Blob Exporter

-Python script to export blob data from an SQLite database
+A python script to export SQLite blob data.

 Exported blob data filename includes reference to the database file, table, field, and rowID where the blob data was located.